Naga0848/Dockerfiles/README.md

 #### Understanding the Docker Instructions One-By-One

+    FROM INstruction

     docker build -t from:v1   >>> command to build an image

     docker images >>> to view the images

     docker run -d --name from from.v1:latest  >>> indicates that we are running a container whose name is from and it is created from an image named from. v1:latest

   The below image is for FROM instruction